 The experimental results without this feature (i.e. HEVC like tile) reportedly show that luma BD-rate coding losses on average are 0.82 % for All Intra and 1.37 % for Random Access under the common test condition (CTC) for SDR sequences excluding padding data added by CABAC.

-This basically proposes treating the right edge of a tile as the right edge of a picture for the decoding of each tile.
+This basically proposes treating the right edge of a tile as the right edge of a picture for the decoding of each tile, except perhaps for inter prediction references to positions in reference pictures.
 The positions of CTUs in the picture would not be on a CTU grid anymore.
 Whenever a new tile would start, a new CTU would start at that position.
 The number of CTUs in a picture would become somewhat larger.
 Some constraints on minimum tile sizes might need to be imposed.

 An example use case that was discussed was 360° video with face sizes desired not to be a multiple of the CTU size.